Data-Driven

 The Hand of God

 One fist.
 One goal.
 One genius who refused to apologize.
-Maradona's 1986 quarter-final against England collapsed the line between cheating and brilliance.
+Maradona's 1986 quarter-final against England collapsed the line between cheating and brilliance — and the second goal, scored four minutes later, crossed every line in the opposite direction.

 Analysis